Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/index.md

 author_profile: true
 ---

-Fields of interest : Health Economics,  Applied Microeconomics, Econometrics
+Fields of interest : Health Economics, Economics of Fitness and Aging, Applied Microeconomics, Econometrics

 **Why do people exercise or not exercise ?**

-I am a health economist and applied microeconomist studying how insurance design, local resources, and policy incentives shape health behavior ( especially physical activity ) and health outcomes over the life cycle.
-My work combines quasi-experimental methods with rich survey and administrative data to answer questions at the intersection of health economics, economics of aging, and spatial inequality.
+I am a health economist and Applied Microeconomist studying how insurance design, local resources, and policy incentives shape health behavior ( especially physical activity ) and health outcomes over the life cycle.
+My work combines quasi-experimental methods with rich survey and administrative data to answer questions at the intersection of Health economics, Economics of Fitness and Aging.
-My projects speak directly to current policy debates on how to design incentives for healthy behavior among aging and vulnerable populations.
+My projects speak directly to current policy debates on how to design incentives for healthy behavior.

 - **You can find my CV here : [CV](/files/Jung_CV.pdf)**